Thousand canker disease

 This disease appears to affect only Juglans species.
 Black walnut (Juglans nigra) is very susceptible to TCD.
 Some Persian walnut (English walnut, Juglans regia), which is planted for ornamental and commercial purposes, are susceptible to the pathogen as well.
 There is evidence that butternut (Juglans cinerea), already under threat due to butternut canker, could be susceptible.

-Currently, TCD is only known to be in the United States; infections in Pennsylvania, Ohio and Indiana are the closest to Canada.
+Currently, TCD is only known to be in the United States; infections in Pennsylvania and Ohio are the closest to Canada.

 See the most recent range map for TCD.